jakub-musik/capsule-phone-repro/README.md

 # Capsule React Native Integration Examples

 Welcome to the Capsule React Native Integration Examples monorepo!
-This repository demonstrates how to integrate the Capsule Reaact Native SDK with various Vanilla React Native and Expo React Native, providing developers with practical, end-to-end examples for different authentication and wallet integration scenarios.
+This repository demonstrates how to integrate the Capsule React Native SDK with various Vanilla React Native and Expo React Native, providing developers with practical, end-to-end examples for different authentication and wallet integration scenarios.

 ## What is this Monorepo?